Applying for admission to the first subject semester via the web portal of the University of Würzburg

 - at least two years of working as a development worker

 - up to three years of providing care for a child or other family member, provided that care was provided full time and the caregiving was comparable to the other types of service listed above in terms of the extent and intensity of involvement

 The Berufsvorbereitendes Soziales Jahr (BSJ) orientation year cannot be considered.

 The average grade of an applicant’s higher education entrance qualification will be improved by one tenth (0.1) per waitlisted semester, but not by more than one full grade (1.0).

 The number of waitlisted semesters is the number of full semesters that have elapsed since an applicant acquired his/her higher education entrance qualification.
 A semester is the period of time beginning on 1 April and ending on 30 September of each year (summer semester) or beginning on 1 October and ending on 31 March of the following year (winter semester).
 Semesters during which an applicant was enrolled in a programme at a higher education institution in the territory of the Federal Republic of Germany do not count as waitlisted semesters.
-The above is not true for semesters studied at higher education institutions in the new Länder before 1 April 1991.
-These do count as waitlisted semesters.

 You might be able to claim special circumstances.
 Before filing a claim for special circumstances, please consider carefully whether the claim has reasonable prospect of success.

 As a rule, you must submit a claim for special circumstances at the same time as you submit your application for admission.